bcnmy/docs/docs/tutorials/sessions/createSession.md

 This function is used to create a new session key and store it in the sessionStorageClient.
 You can feed the sessionStorageClient into the `createSessionKeyEOA(...args)` as the third argument.
 If you do not provide a sessionStorageClient then one will get generated for you based on the environment.
 When localStorage is supported, it will return a `SessionLocalStorage` store, otherwise it will assume you are in a backend and use `SessionFileStorage` store.

+For SessionFile storage, you need to create two files in the root folder, with ${ smartAccountAddress }_sessions.json and ${ smartAccountAddress }_signers.json names.
+For instance, if the account address is 0x123 then create 0x123_sessions.json and 0x123_signers.json.

 ```typescript
 const { sessionKeyAddress, sessionStorageClient } = await createSessionKeyEOA(